jQAssistant/.github/profile/README.md

 * Continuously verify the correct implementation of targeted design and architecture using provided or user-defined rules to reach defined quality goals
 * Automatically enable [Living Documentation](https://medium.com/geekculture/living-documentation-brief-history-and-evolution-of-the-concept-4492fafb5d7) by generating documentation from the code and validating documentation against the implementation to avoid the documentation-code-gap and confusion

-Out-of-the-box, it brings first class support for Maven-Java-based applications including a bunch of default scanners for most used formats like JSON and YAML and default rules for jUnit.
+Out-of-the-box, it brings first class support for **Java** based applications including a bunch of default scanners for most used formats like **XML**, **JSON** or **YAML** and default rules for **jUnit**.
 With its plugin-based architecture, it can support a multitude of technologies, frameworks and architectural concepts.
-And if the provided plug-ins are not enough, it is easy to create your own.
+And if the out-of-the-box plug-ins are not enough, then there's a [collection of plugins](https://github.com/jqassistant-plugin) available, e.g. for **TypeScript**, **Dart**, **Spring**, **C4**, etc.
+Or you can easily create your own plugin where needed.

-Typical technolgoies that are supported by jQAssistant as of now are shown in the visualization below.
+Typical technologies that are supported by jQAssistant as of now are shown in the visualization below.
 Note that the technology support may be provided by additional plug-ins from the GitHub organizations listed in section [About the organization](#about-the-organization).

 ![](https://raw.githubusercontent.com/jQAssistant/.github/main/profile/jqa_universe.jpg)